Choosing a bicycle helmet to buy can be a tough decision these days.

 - Cons : Larger sizes can be heavy compared to their peers.

 The Bell Stratus MIPS offers cyclists incredible safety at a great price point.

-Safety-wise, the MIPS technology integration, and CPSC compliance make the Bell Stratus MIPS helmet a great choice for road cyclists at all levels.
+Safety-wise, the MIPS system integration, and CPSC compliance make the Bell Stratus MIPS a great choice for road cyclists at all levels.
 If you’re riding in the summer, the Bell Stratus is one that you’d want to have with its 18 vents!